 Paris gets its own category because there are just so many set here.

 Midnight in Paris * – Owen Wilson is smitten with Paris and the 1920s.
 The movie takes place in modern times but somehow Owen is transported back to his favorite decade where the likes of Hemingway and Fitzgerald.
 If you love Paris or traveling, this is for you.
 So good.
 Bonus, Rachel McAdams plays his irritated fiance.
 P.S. this is on Netflix and if you haven't seen it, it's one of my all time faves!
+I'm so obsessed with this movie I wrote a whole blog post about my favorite quotes and where you can see the shooting locations!

 An American in Paris * – starring Gene Kelly (swoon) struggling between a wealthy American woman or a french dancer.